A modern home for Jostle’s primary marketing channel.

-Needless to say, the blog was jumping from CMS to CMS with the intention of improving our marketing efforts.
+Over the years, The Jostle Blog jumped from CMS to CMS to improve our marketing efforts.
 In the process, the user experience was getting kicked around.
 We kept migrating the site without investing time and energy into understanding how to execute design on our latest and greatest platform.
-This was partially a breakdown in communication within our team and partially the reality that our design team was swamped with product needs.

-Over the years, hundreds of articles were being publishing into crufty layouts.
-Our writers wanted their words presented in the best way possible but no one wanted to bother the design team with requests to make things better.
-Our readers suffered with some janky experience and our content marketing efforts weren’t as effective as they could be.
+Hundreds of articles were published into inelegant layouts.
+Our writers wanted an beautiful home for their words but no one had bandwidth to make things better.
+Our readers suffered with some janky experience and our engagement numbers showed interest and we should improve.

 I followed a fairly predictable design process for the project.
 Starting with explorations in my sketchbook and in Figma.
 Taking those ideas through concept and design reviews with the broader team.
 Then building up a staging site in HubSpot for futher review—live on the web.

 We removed the large masthead.
 We added a unique “Blog” link beside the Jostle logo to provide context for visitors.
 This also gave us the ability to keep the Jostle logo as a link to jostle.me and also provide a link to the blog home base.
 In an effort to connect blog visitors to jostle.me, we added links to our Product and Resources pages.
 The CTA to “Subscribe” had similar proportions to the search input so we repositioned it as a link in the nav.
 We then widened the search input and moved it to the right.